22 May 2022

 In each of these three generalized types of flight test programs, it’s important to consider success criteria.
 The hunger for data is never satisfied, so defined test objectives to meet specific requirements are essential to scope the effort.
 Just as risk is never driven to zero, some measure of uncertainty will always remain – there are high and rapidly increasing costs to minimize both these factors.
 Next up: “what techniques do test pilots and flight test engineers use to collect data?”

-This course introduces aerospace professionals to flight test concepts for efficient development of successful products in elevated risk environments.
-Focus on strategies for test planning, risk management, and team structure in flight test programs.
+The basic concepts of flight test engineering for efficient development of successful products in elevated risk environments.
+Learn the same strategies taught at every Test Pilot School for test planning, risk management, and team structure.